 3. Empathic Listening

-Empathic listening is understood as the feeling and emotions of the speaker; sometimes, the listener can feel what the speaker is feeling.
-Therefore, this listening needs good close attention, discriminative listening, comprehensive listening, and a deep connection with the emotion of the speakers.
+Empathic listening is understood as the feelings and emotions of the speaker; sometimes, the listener can feel what the speaker is feeling.
+Therefore, this listening needs close attention, discriminative listening, comprehensive listening, and a deep connection with the emotions of the speakers.

 Example of Empathic listening